punmechanic/homelab/README.md

 Sometimes Gitea can be get stuck in a redirect loop after installation is done.
 This can be resolved doing a hard-refresh.

+### Gitea CI

+To set up CI, we need to add runners.
+Runners are created when the stack is deployed, but the stack must be re-deployed to update the registration token on them.

+Log into the administration panel on Gitea.

+- Click Actions.
+- Click Runners.
+- Click Create new Runner.
+- Copy the Registration Token and add it to `secrets/gitea/ci_runner_token.txt`.
+- Open `gitea.yaml`, and increment the number on `gitea_password.v1`.
+- Redeploy the stack: `docker stack up --compose-file gitea.yaml gitea`